Cable TV alternatives

 SlingTV lets you watch ESPN and ESPN2 live.
 This is a huge deal for cord cutters who are sports fans.

 Other cable package alternatives

 YouTube TV is entering a field with some fierce competition.
 There are three services with bundles of popular TV networks you can stream live.
-They are all available on Apple TV and they offer subscriptions on a tiered pricing structure:
+They are all available Apple TV or Roku and they offer subscriptions on a tiered pricing structure:

 SlingTV - This service, run by Dish Network, offers live streaming of popular cable networks as well as a small on-demand library.
 Plans start at $20 a month.

 Playstation Vue - Sony's service has a wider selection of channels its basic package, which starts at $40 a month.
 They have the most on-demand options and a DVR service that will save some shows up to 28 hours.
 It is currently only available in select areas, and you can only watch on your home network.